meister03/bump-reminder-docs/guide/reminder/customize.md

 description: 'Learn how to create Reminder Message Overwrites, which accounts on Ontime, Interval & Action Reminders'
 ---
 # Customize Reminder Message
+Reminder Message overwrites are Overwrites, which will account on Onetime, Interval & Action Reminders and will change there Appereance.

 ### Variables:
 - **You can use the following Variables in your Message:**
 ```